William Brydon

-William Brydon CB (10 October 1811 – 20 March 1873) was a British doctor who was assistant surgeon in the British East India Company Army during the First Anglo-Afghan War, famous for reportedly being the only member of an army of 4,500 men, plus 12,000 accompanying civilians, to reach safety in Jalalabad at the end of the long retreat from Kabul.
+William Brydon CB (10 October 1811 – 20 March 1873) was a British doctor who was assistant surgeon in the Bengal Army during the First Anglo-Afghan War, famous for reportedly being the only member of an army of 4,500 men, plus 12,000 accompanying civilians, to reach safety in Jalalabad at the end of the 1842 retreat from Kabul.

 Early life

-Brydon was born in London of Scottish descent.
+Brydon was born in London, second son and second of eight children of merchant William Brydon (1761-1843) and Mary Ann (1783-1841), née Comberbach.
 He studied medicine at University College London and at the University of Edinburgh.
 He subsequently was appointed as a surgeon in the Bengal Army of the British East India Company.

 Retreat from Kabul

 In 1841 William Brydon was posted to Afghanistan as the assistant surgeon of Shah Shuja's Contingent—a British officered infantry force recruited in India to provide protection for the British-backed ruler in Kabul.
 This mercenary unit formed part of a combined British and Indian army which occupied the city in August 1839.

 In January 1842, following the killing of the two British representatives there, it was decided to withdraw the British force in Kabul.
 The nearest British garrison was in Jalalabad, 90 mi away, and the army would need to go through mountain passes with the January snow hindering them.

 Under the command of Major-General William George Keith Elphinstone, 4,500 British and Indian soldiers plus 12,000 civilian camp followers, including wives and children, set out for Jalalabad on 6 January 1842, on the understanding that they had been offered safe passage.
 Afghan tribesmen intercepted them and proceeded to attack them during the next seven days.
 Brydon recorded in his diary that as early as the first night of the retreat many of his sepoys were crippled by frostbite and had to be abandoned in the snow.

 By the fourth day of the retreat Brydon's regiment had virtually ceased to exist though he himself was fortunate enough to have found some food abandoned by Lady Macnaghten—the wife of the British envoy murdered in Kabul.
 The final stand took place at Gandamak on the morning of 13 January 1842, in the snow.
 Twenty officers and forty-five British soldiers, mostly of the 44th Foot, found themselves surrounded on a hillock.
 The Afghans attempted to persuade the soldiers that they intended them no harm.
 Then the sniping began, followed by a series of rushes.
 Captain Souter wrapped the regimental colours around his body and was dragged into captivity with a sergeant named Fair and seven privates.
 The remainder were shot or cut down.